-Daily I see kids eating sports bars and drinking sports/energy drinks on the way to school, during lunch and after school.
-Beyond unnecessary, this practice overloads the body with fast acting, simple sugars.
+Daily I see kids eating sports bars and drinking sports/energy drinks on the way to school, during lunch, and after school.
+Beyond unnecessary, this practice overloads the body with fast-acting, simple sugars.

-The body responds by increasing production of insulin, which interferes with a host of proper metabolic processes, including fat metabolization.
+The body responds by increasing the production of insulin, which interferes with a host of proper metabolic processes, including fat metabolization.

-As I explain in my nutrition book The 3/4 Rule a strong metabolization and the nutrition that supports it, is all about proper ratios of proteins, fats and carbohydrates, while minimizing artificial additives.
+As I explain in my nutrition book The 3/4 Rule a strong metabolization and the nutrition that supports it, is all about proper ratios of proteins, fats, and carbohydrates, while minimizing artificial additives.

 So, sports snack selection is actually pretty simple.
 Eliminate options by avoiding the ingredients listed in Rule #1, then make your choices based on taste.
 Ultimately this leads us back to what we have always known: